aminadan12/patient-care-equity-sql-analysis/README.md

 # Equity and Efficiency in Patient Care with SQL

 ## Overview
-This project analyzes equity and efficiency in patient care using SQL on a 2023 hospital dataset.
+This project analyses equity and efficiency in patient care using SQL on a 2023 hospital dataset.
 The analysis focuses on access delays, appointment no-shows, and financial friction in billing.

 ## Dataset
 - Jan–Dec 2023